Mark1626/litex-alchitry-cu-examples/README.md

 # Litex on Alchitry Cu

 This repo contains examples of using Litex on the Alchitry Cu board.
-I created this repo as there are very few examples for the Alchitry Cu board
+I created this repo when I added support for the board in Litex and as there are very few examples for the Alchitry Cu board.

 Some of the examples are ported from the [FPGA 101 repo](https://github.com/litex-hub/fpga_101.git) from Litex hub.
 Credits to the authors for making this awesome project.